kt3k/cell/README.md

 overkill for the use cases where you only need a little bit of event handlers and dom modifications.

-This `capsule` library explores the new way of simple event-driven DOM programming without virtual dom.
+This `cell` library explores the new way of simple event-driven DOM programming without virtual dom.

 # Slogans